 The stock market is inherently unpredictable and even low-risk strategies can be ruined by new information.
 For example, covered calls provide a convenient way to boost portfolio income, but there can be a high opportunity cost if the underlying stock moves sharply higher.
 Rolling covered calls is a common way to manage these risks over time and keep your trades on track.

-Let’s take a look at what’s involved in rolling a covered call and some things to keep in mind when executing a covered call roll.
+Let’s take a look at what’s involved when you roll a covered call and some things to keep in mind when executing a covered call roll.

 What Is a Covered Call Roll?